Active Projects

 Effect of Context on Perceived Visual Features

 It is well known that context affects perceived attributes of objects, such as size, color, lightness (perceived relative reflectance of a surface), and motion.
 In this line of research, we conduct extensive studies to understand behavioral and neural mechanisms underlying these contextual effects.
 For example, in one study, we investigated whether the perceived contrast of a grating varies with the luminance or lightness of its background.
 Suppose that we superimpose grating patterns on patches with equal luminance but different lightness (see Figure: in each image, the squares with gratings are identical); what happens to the perceived contrast of those gratings?
 Is contrast perception affected by context-dependent lightness?
 In this series of studies, we seek answers to these questions using psychophysical and functional magnetic resonance imaging (fMRI) methods.
-(This project has been supported by funds from TUBITAK).
+(These projects were partly supported by funds from TUBITAK).
 Read more.

 Here are some relevant readings

-Malik, A, Boyaci, H (2023).
-Neural correlates of spatiotemporal properties of lightness induction. bioRxiv, https://www.biorxiv.org/content/10.1101/2023.07.28.550941v1
+Malik, A, Boyaci, H (2024).
+Neural correlates of dynamic lightness induction.
+Journal of Vision, Vol.24, 10. https://doi.org/10.1167/jov.24.9.10.
+(Also bioRxiv, https://www.biorxiv.org/content/10.1101/2023.07.28.550941v1)

 Pamir, Z, Boyaci, H (2016).
 Context-dependent Lightness Affects Perceived Contrast.
 Vision Research, 124: 24-33. https://doi.org/10.1016/j.visres.2016.06.003.